sparkflows/sparkflows-docs/docs/tutorials/reading-writing/processing-multiple-files.rst

 Filter its data
 ----------------

-It then filter to calculate number of bedrooms with specific prices using SQL processor.
+It then filters to calculate number of bedrooms with specific prices using SQL processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^